lancecasselman/photo-shoot-scheduler/replit.md

 ### Feature Specifications
 The system supports chronological session sorting, an integrated deposit system, and a comprehensive storage quota and billing system with real-time tracking.
 A robust unified file deletion system ensures complete cleanup.
 It includes a professional CapCut-style Website Builder with full-screen preview, drag-and-drop functionality, and editable components (formatting, alignment, fonts, colors, spacing).
 The website builder now includes 21 professional fonts organized into categories: Serif (6), Sans-Serif (10), Display (2), and Script (3).
 When creating galleries, users are prompted to specify the number of photos (with a default of 6).
 Gallery photos use consistent Unsplash photo IDs and include camera button overlays for easy swapping.
 Individual photo editing with always-visible camera buttons and drag-repositioning is supported.
 Button elements feature advanced page linking.
 Prebuilt pages (Portfolio, About, Contact) are customizable.
 Advanced subpage functionality supports nested structures.
 A full booking agreement system with e-signature capabilities and Stripe Connect Express for multi-photographer payment routing are integrated.

-### Watermark System (New)
-The platform includes a comprehensive watermark management system that allows photographers to protect their images with customizable watermarks.
-Features include:
-- **Dual watermark types**: Text-based watermarks with customizable font, size, and color, or logo-based watermarks with image upload support
-- **Smart positioning**: 9 position options (corners, centers, edges) with live preview
-- **Flexible opacity control**: Adjustable from 10% to 100% for perfect visibility balance
-- **Context-aware application**: Separate settings for client galleries, downloads, social sharing, and proof galleries
-- **Server-side processing**: Uses Sharp library for efficient image processing and watermark application
-- **Caching system**: Watermark settings are cached to optimize performance
-- **Fallback handling**: Logo watermarks gracefully fall back to text if logo loading fails
-- **Dynamic sizing**: Watermarks scale appropriately based on image dimensions
-- **Database storage**: Settings stored in PostgreSQL with per-user configuration

 ### Website Publishing System (New)
 The platform now includes a complete website publishing infrastructure that allows photographers to publish their created websites to subdomains (photographer.photomanagementsystem.com).
 The system features:
 - **Subdomain-based hosting**: Each photographer can publish their website to a unique subdomain